yfqiu-nlp/mfact-summ/mfact/README.md

-# Loss-weighting Method for Mitigating Hallucinations
+# mFACT for Detecting Hallucinations in Multilingual Summarisation

 ## Installation